pishoyg/coptic/README.md

 long-term plans.
 Their count should be in a relatively small order of magnitude.

-- There is also a generic developer experience milestone, that is somewhat perpetual, and has been growing to be synonymous to the `dev` label.
+- There is also a generic developer experience milestone, which is somewhat perpetual, and has been growing to be synonymous to the `dev` label.
 Although in cases when a `dev` task pertains to another milestone, the other milestone trumps the developer experience milestone.
 This milestone is therefore somewhat